CSC322-Grinnell/notifications/app/assets/stylesheets/README.md

 ## Overview

-- Use *kebab-case* for all variable, mixin, and function names.
+1. Use *kebab-case* for all variable, mixin, and function names.
     > Kebab-case `looks-like-this`, it doesn't `lookLikeThis`.
 Don't use CamelCase!

-- Do not use Sass modules (the `@extend` keyword)
+2. Do not use Sass modules (the `@extend` keyword).
     > `@extend` hides functionality, cannot accept arguments, and cannot be used across media queries

-- Ordering of style sections:
+3. Order your code in a logical manner.
     - Variable declarations come first - `$border-width = 3px`
     - Include mixins next - `@include no-select();`
     - List regular styles next. - `display: block;`